PelionIoT/meta-mbl/docs/walkthrough.md

     sudo eject /dev/sdX
     ```
 1. Detach the micro SD card from your PC and plug it into the Raspberry Pi 3.
-1. Before powering on the Raspberry Pi 3, connect it to your PC so that you can access its console.
-You can do this, for example, by connecting it using a [C232HD-DDHSP-0](http://www.ftdichip.com/Support/Documents/DataSheets/Cables/DS_C232HD_UART_CABLE.pdf) cable.
-Refer to our instructions on [how to connect that cable to your device](https://github.com/ARMmbed/raas-daemon/blob/master/doc/resources/ftdi-d2xx/HARDWARE.md).
+1. Before powering on the Raspberry Pi 3, you'll need to either connect it to a monitor and keyboard (using its HDMI and USB sockets) or connect it to your PC so that you can access its console.
+To access the console from your PC you can, for example, use a [C232HD-DDHSP-0](http://www.ftdichip.com/Support/Documents/DataSheets/Cables/DS_C232HD_UART_CABLE.pdf) cable.
+Refer to our instructions on [how to connect that cable to your device](https://github.com/ARMmbed/raas-daemon/blob/master/doc/resources/ftdi-d2xx/HARDWARE.md) then, from your PC run a command like:
-1. Connect to the Raspberry Pi 3's console with something like:
     ```
     sudo minicom -D /dev/ttyUSB0
     ```